28 Prediction

 predicted = prob > 0.5)

-It is intuitively clear that the performance of the models is not particularly impressive, but in general we need ways to measure model performance more formally and precisely.
+While it is intuitively clear that the performance of our models is rather unimpressive, we need ways to measure model performance more formally and precisely.
 A number of evaluation metrics are available to measure the performance of prediction models.
-In this section, we discuss some of these metrics with a focus on two-class classification problems.216
+In this section, we discuss some of these metrics with a focus on two-class classification problems.24

 One standard classification performance metric is accuracy, defined as \(\frac{TP+TN}{TP+FN+FP+TN}\), where \(TP\) (true positive) is (in our current context) the number of fraudulent firm-years that are correctly classified as fraud; \(FN\) (false negative) is the number of fraudulent firm-years that are misclassified as non-fraud; \(TN\) (true negative) is the number of non-fraudulent firm-years that are correctly classified as non-fraud; and \(FP\) (false positive) is the number of non-fraudulent firm-years that are misclassified as fraud.